|No light, no response at all, or "Device Not Recognized" when you plug In the X-Arcade™?

-When you plug the X-Arcade™ into a USB port on a Windows, you should get a message to install drivers.
+When you plug the X-Arcade™ into a USB port on a Windows, you should get a hardware plugged in sound.
 There are no special drivers needed, they are built into all modern Operating Systems.
-Simply continue to press "Next" and "Continue Anyway" at all prompts until you get a message saying your hardware is ready to use.
+If it prompts for a driver, simply continue to press "Next" and "Continue Anyway" at any prompts until you get a message saying your hardware is ready to use.

 If instead you get a message saying "Device Not Recognized":

-If you have verified the things above are not the cause, please contact us with answers to the following questions:
+If you have verified the things above are not the cause, please contact us with answers to the following questions (numbered please):